What qualifications do students need?

 - A willingness to commit to a continuous six-week period in the summer; there will be no modification of the schedule to allow for student vacations, participation in competitions, or to collect awards

 There is no charge to HYRS students.

 - HYRS students will be paid by a $3,000 (approximate figure) award

 All students will be responsible for meals, travel, and entertainment costs

 How do you apply for HYRS?

 - Ask your community referee to complete the online form

-- As each of your teacher referees to complete the online form
+- Ask each of your teacher referees to complete the online form

-Note: HYRS Applications are judged by a committee composed of science teachers from the Science Council of Alberta and researchers.
+Note: HYRS Applications are judged by a committee composed of science teachers/career practitioners and UofL researchers.

 When is the deadline for applications?